 For Immediate Release: March 16, 2004

-From March 19-21, The Heart Truth Road Show a traveling exhibit about women's heart health, sponsored by the National Heart, Lung, and Blood Institute (NHLBI), part of the National Institutes of Health (NIH), U.S. Department of Health and Human Services (DHHS) will visit Philadelphia's Plaza King of Prussia shopping mall to deliver an urgent heart health wake-up call to local women.
+From April 2-4, The Heart Truth Road Show a traveling exhibit about women's heart health, sponsored by the National Heart, Lung, and Blood Institute (NHLBI), part of the National Institutes of Health (NIH), U.S. Department of Health and Human Services (DHHS) will visit San Diego to deliver an urgent heart health wake-up call to local women.

 "The Heart Truth Road Show takes important messages about heart health directly to women in local communities so they can learn about their personal risk factors for heart disease-and understand that heart disease is a woman's #1 health threat," said HHS Secretary Tommy G. Thompson.